 - July 11, 2015 - August 1, 2015

 - 3 week(s)

-While in the village we stay in a house or a community building at the center of the town.
-Accommodations are basic: we use sleeping bags and sleeping pads on the floor and have separate sleeping space for girls and boys.
+While in the village we stay in a house or a community building at the center of town.
+Accommodations are basic: we use sleeping bags and sleeping pads on the floor and have separate sleeping spaces for girls and boys.
 There are simple showers and running water.
 There is limited electricity.
 We have access to basic kitchen facilities and local women will prepare meals for the group.